dward2/BME547/Assignments/patient_lab_test_results_server_assignment.md

   * `<patient_age>` is the patient's age in years (see the section below entitled **Medical Record Number and Age Data Types** for more information on expected data types for this value)

   The e-mail address provided here will be used to send notifications to the attending physician if any test results come back as abnormal.
-While the e-mail address should be of the correct syntax (i.e., name@domain.com), it does not need to be an active e-mail address as we will be using a simulated email system for this assignment.
-For the e-mail address, the server only needs to validate that it is a string.
-It does not need any validation of the format.
+While the e-mail address should be of the correct syntax (i.e., name@domain.com), it does not need to be an active e-mail address as we will be using a simulated e-mail system for this assignment.
+The simulated e-mail system will require that the e-mail address be of the correct syntax.
+However, for this assignment, your server only needs to validate that any e-mail address input it receives is a string.
+It does not need any validation of the format of that string as I will only be testing correctly formatted e-mail addresses.

 * `POST /patient/new_request` allows the attending physician to request that a test be performed on a patient.
 It takes a JSON as input as follows: